rj678/pycausalmatch/README.md

 ```

-This package has only been tested for **a single test market** (I will test it for multiple test markets soon)
+This package has only been tested for **a single test market** (I will test it for multiple test markets soon).

 ## Example Use case